 curious to get to know more about the world.

-Having discovered MUN during high school, she has ever since been able to build on her experience as delegate, chair, Secretary General of her MUN association in France and was able to chair weekly sessions during which
+Having discovered MUN during high school, she has ever since been able to build on her experience as a delegate, chair, Secretary General of her MUN association in France and was able to chair weekly sessions during which

 she has been giving on her passion for debate and diplomacy.

 When she isn’t preparing weekly debates or conferences, you can be sure to